W41T3D3V1L/w41t3d3v1l.github.io/_posts/2025-07-06-tryhackme-pt1.md

   path: room_image.png
 ---

-> THIS IS NOT DETAIL WRITE UP BUT YOU FEEL LIKE COMPLETE😊 ITS JUST LIKE NOTES I JUST MADE THIS BASED ON TRYHACKME TERMS AND CONDITIONS !
-ALSO SOME SCREENSHOTS ARE NOT AVALIBLE BUT YOU CAN UNDERSTAND
-{: .prompt-tip }
+> THIS IS NOT DETAIL WRITE UP BUT YOU FEEL LIKE COMPLETE😊ALSO SOME SCREENSHOTS ARE NOT AVALIBLE BUT YOU CAN UNDERSTAND {: .prompt-tip }
 ## TryHackMe PT1 Certification Overview